israelio/serverless-sns-sqs-pubsub/README.md

 # SNS - SQS - PubSub Example
-This repo contains an example of how to publish sns message from a lambda and consume the message via other lambda which is registered to sqs queue.
+This repo contains an example of how to publish sns message from a lambda and consume the message via other lambdas which are registered to sns topic or sqs queue.

 It took me some time to figure out how to create the subscription between a SNS message and SQS queue and write the serverless.yml which allows servereless framework to install it